pavalos6401/dotfiles/README.md

 Package: `redshift`

-Configuration is manually set to Chicago; I had some issues with `geoclue`
+Configuration is manually set to Chicago; I had some issues with `geoclue2`